isomerpages/moe-temasekjc/_temasek-experience/Student Leadership Development/Student Leadership Development.md

 <p>Whether our students step up to take on different roles and responsibilities - from the classroom to co-curricular activities to the community represent the College on the academic or sporting front, or embark on some enterprise - the opportunities to showcase their talents are aplenty.</p>

 ![](/images/Temasek%20Experience/Developing%20the%20ACE%20Student%20Leader.jpeg)

+**THE LEADERSHIP CHALLENGE**

+<p>TJC uses James Kouzes and Barry Posner’s The Leadership Challenge model, which is backed by over 25 years of research and data of over three million leaders.
+Based on case studies of leaders about their personal best experiences as leaders, Kouzes and Posner came up with a pattern of behaviours and actions used by people when they are most effective as leaders, encapsulated by the Five Practices – Model the Way, Inspire a Shared Vision, Challenge the Process, Enable Others to Act, and Encourage the Heart.
+This tool enables students to chart their own leadership growth and hone their leadership competencies.</p>